Last Updated on: 28th November 2023, 11:08 am

 Mold affects parrots far more than it does humans.
 Unfortunately, inhaling fungal spores can severely damage a parrot’s respiratory system, often with life-threatening consequences.

-Mold is dangerous for parrots because it causes a respiratory issue called aspergillosis.
-This happens when a parrot inhales the spores produced from mold, and they accumulate in the lungs.
-This infection builds up over the course of a few weeks to a few months.
-It will slowly deteriorate the bird’s cells from the inside.
+Mold is dangerous for parrots because it can cause a respiratory condition called aspergillosis.
+This occurs when a parrot inhales the spores produced by mold.
+These accumulate in the air sacs and lungs.

 Can Mold Kill Parrots?